ashwinmv14/Efficient_Byte_Storage/README.md

 The cost is real — fsync takes 1-10ms depending on the disk.
 That's why custom serialize looks slower than JSON in the benchmark.
-It's not slower encoding — it's paying the durability tax that JSON skips.
+It's not slower encoding, it's paying the durability tax that JSON skips.

 Magic bytes and a version field are the other durability decisions.